I often say, “Every minute of your life is an interview.”

 - Volunteering – Supporting good causes and developing new skills.

-- Career Research Conversations and Informational Interviews – Learn about new career paths, explore company cultures, and build bridges to new opportunities.
+- Career Research Conversations and Informational Interviews – A key part of the career counseling process is learning about new career paths, explore company cultures, and build bridges to new opportunities.

 An effective networking strategy incorporates a blend of these different approaches.
 I help introverts and extroverts find authentic ways of connecting with people who share similar interests, goals, and values.